ioBroker/ioBroker.vis/README.md

 * (foxriver76) implemented simple sort mechanic for navigation
 * (foxriver76) fixed import of views, which were inside a folder
 * (foxriver76) fixed theme also applied in iframe
+* (foxriver76) do not simply reuse widget ids when importing or copying views

 ### 2.9.2 (2023-11-29)
 * (foxriver76) fixed reactivity in custom components